Abolition is about presence, not absence. It’s about building life-affirming institutions. — Ruth Wilson Gilmore

 That idea quickly took on a life of its own and with Mat and Liz’s move to Louisiana, it became clear that they wanted to build something much more lasting, ambitious and responsive to their new city.

-Yes We Cannibal offers an open home for unrestricted and non-hierarchical experimentations with art, music, food, research and performance to enable collaboration in new ways of liberatory living.
+Today, Yes We Cannibal offers an open home for unrestricted and non-hierarchical experimentations with art, music, food, research and performance.
+Its underlying goal is to experiment with collaboration towards liberation in all aspects of life.

 - Reading groups